 Since being approved by the U.S. Food and Drug Administration (FDA) in 1992, the antidepressant prescription drug Paxil was linked to serious and severe side effects.
 Some of its side effects are life-threatening, but the drug is also linked to life-altering side effects.

 In 2004, the FDA found an increased risk of suicide among children and adolescents taking Paxil.
 The same year, the New York Attorney General accused drug manufacturer GlaxoSmithKline of hiding information about suicide risks associated with the antidepressant drug Paxil.

 In 2005, the FDA issued another advisory about increased health risks related to women taking Paxil during pregnancy.
 The risks, according to the FDA, were a litany of life-changing and debilitating birth defects.

-Regardless of whether Paxil’s use resulted in someone’s death or in a malformation of a newborn, families affected by the drug’s side effects staked legal claims against Paxil and drug manufacturer GlaxoSmithKline.
+Paxil use can lead to autism, someone’s death or a malformation of a newborn, prompting families affected by the drug’s side effects staked legal claims against Paxil and drug manufacturer GlaxoSmithKline.

 Why Do People Sue for Paxil Injuries?

 Like other antidepressant drugs Prozac and Zoloft, Paxil is considered a selective serotonin reuptake inhibitor – SSRI for short.
 Doctors prescribe Paxil to balance chemicals in the brain to treat conditions that include depression, obsessive-compulsive disorder, post-traumatic stress disorder and pre-menstrual dysphoric disorder.